freemantp/content-moderator/Readme.md

-# Content moderation service
+# AI Content moderation service

-This service provides a REST interface to classify text into different categories of offensive speech.
-It uses the _KoalaAI/Text-Moderation_ model to make predictions.
+This service classifies text into offensive speech categories via a REST interface, leveraging the KoalaAI/Text-Moderation model for content analysis.

 See the OpenAPI documentation under `/docs` for details on how to use it